|

 I’ve tried to write and draw my way around these issues so that there

 is much less chance that they will also happen to you.
-And of course I have had the privilege of watching
+And of course I have had the privilege of

-up and wait a while.
-Re-read things
+a while.
+Re-read things upside down or

-scales will fall from your eyes.
-But
+fall from your eyes.
+But whatever you

-and your organization if only you can overcome the blockage.
+organization if only you can overcome the blockage.
 Once you do overcome the blockage you won’t

 be able to believe that one previously existed at all.
 After all, all that has changed is our way

 of thinking about things.
-Current
+Current reality

-reality doesn’t change, we do.
-You
+doesn’t change, we do.
+You should

-should also know that you are in very good company.
-Deming quotes his mentor Walter Shewhart
+also know that you are in very good company.

-(pronounced Shoe hart) as having read C. I. Lewis’ Mind and the World Order fourteen times before it began to mean
+having read C. I. Lewis’ Mind and the World Order

-anything to him.
+fourteen times before it began to mean anything to him.
 Fourteen times!
 This says two things; that Shewhart’s

 intuition told him that there was something very important there, and that